-The URDEC shall function as a review committee that will oversee the management of USM Tech Transfer Office.
+The URDEC shall function as a review committee that will oversee the management of the IPTTBDO.

 5.5 Commercialization

 5.5.a Intellectual Property Commercialization

 USM has the first right to commercialize any IP generated in the University.
 In cases where the University failed to commercialize an IP one year after it was granted, the inventor/s shall be allowed to commercialize or participate in a spin-off company subject to the provision of RA 10055 Chapter VI.